-Note 12 - Defined Benefit Pension Plans
+Note 13 - Defined Benefit Pension Plans

-The Company has defined-benefit pension plans in several of its international locations covering approximately 200 individuals which are accounted for in accordance with the requirements of Statement of Financial Accounting Standards No. 87, "Employers' Accounting for Pensions" ("SFAS No. 87").
-Benefits paid under these plans are based on years of service and employee compensation.
+The Company has defined-benefit pension plans in several of its international locations which are accounted for in accordance with the requirements of Statement of Financial Accounting Standards No. 87, "Employers' Accounting for Pensions" ("SFAS No. 87").
+The plans cover approximately 200 individuals.
+Benefits paid under these plans are based on years of service and level of employee compensation.
 None of these plans have plan assets as defined under SFAS No. 87.
-Net periodic pension expense was \$0.7 and \$0.6 million in the second quarters of 2006 and 2005, respectively, and \$1.5 and \$0.9 million for the first six months of 2006 and 2005, respectively.
+Net periodic pension expense was \$0.6 million and \$0.5 million in the third quarters of 2006 and 2005, respectively, and \$2.1 million and \$1.4 million for the first nine months of 2006 and 2005, respectively.

-Note 13 - Contingencies
+Note 14 - Contingencies

-The Internal Revenue Service ("IRS") has completed the field work portion of an audit of the Company's federal income tax returns for tax years ended September 30, 1999, through 2002.
-In October 2005, the Company received an Examination Report indicating proposed changes that primarily relate to the valuation of intangible assets licensed to a foreign subsidiary and the calculation of payments under a cost sharing arrangement between Gartner Inc. and one of its foreign subsidiaries.
-Gartner disagrees with the proposed adjustments relating to valuation and the cost sharing arrangement and intends to vigorously dispute this matter through applicable IRS and judicial procedures, as appropriate.
-However, if the IRS were to ultimately prevail on the issues, it could result in additional taxable income for the years under examination of approximately \$130.7 million and an additional federal cash tax liability of approximately \$41.0 million.
-The Company recorded a provision in prior periods based on its estimate of the amount for which the claim will be settled, and no additional amount was booked in the current period.
-Although the final resolution of the proposed adjustments is uncertain, the Company believes the ultimate disposition of this matter will not have a material adverse effect on its consolidated financial position, cash flows, or results of operations.
-The IRS has commenced an examination of tax years 2003 and 2004.
+In connection with an audit by the Internal Revenue Service ("IRS") of the Company's federal income tax returns for the tax years ended September 30, 1999 through 2002, in October 2005, we received an Examination Report from the IRS that proposed adjustments relating primarily to the valuation of intangible assets licensed by Gartner to a foreign subsidiary and the calculation of payments made pursuant to a cost sharing arrangement between Gartner and a foreign subsidiary.
+Gartner appealed the initial findings and presently is in settlement negotiations with the IRS Appeals Office.
+With respect to this audit, the Company recorded a provision in prior periods based on our estimate of the amount for which the claim will be settled, and no additional provision was recorded in the current period.
+Although the final resolution of the proposed adjustments is still uncertain, we believe the ultimate disposition of this matter will not have a material adverse effect on our consolidated financial position, cash flows or results of operations.